Guptacos/spotifython/tests/README.md

 ## Running tests
-While in the top level directory, run
+To run all tests, run `make test` while in the top level directory

-`python -m unittest tests` to run all tests
+To run specific tests, run:
-`python -m unittest tests.__filename__` to run a specific set of tests `python -m unittest tests.__filename__.classname.module` to run a specific test You can read more about the python unittest framework [here](https://docs.python.org/3/library/unittest.html), including the variety
+`python -m unittest tests.__filename__` to run all tests in a specific file `python -m unittest tests.__filename__.classname.module` to run a specific test You can read more about the python unittest framework [here](https://docs.python.org/3/library/unittest.html), including the variety